 Included Features: Tours ashore, admission charges and tips to drivers and guides.

 Itineraries: Operating season falls between mid-May and the end of October.
 Some are one way and others round trip, and a few are seasonal (spring and fall only).
-As the ship is based in Kingston, cruise often the 1000 Islands (actually the number is 1,870), a long-standing resort region, and numerous sights along the St. Lawrence River and Seaway:
+As the ship is based in Kingston, cruises often thread the 1000 Islands (actually the number is 1,870), a long-standing resort region, and to enjoy numerous sights along the St. Lawrence River and Seaway: